mckeon/elevator-aim/README.md

 Another developer should be able to clone the git repo and:
 - [x ] invoke a single command that builds and runs the service.
 - [x ] The developer should be able to make requests to localhost:8080 to test the services using a tool such as postman or curl.
-- [ ] Be sure to include information about how the services should be called.
+- [x ] Be sure to include information about how the services should be called.